Swiss-system tournament

-A Swiss-system tournament is a non-eliminating tournament format that features a fixed number of rounds of competition, but considerably fewer than for a round-robin tournament; thus each competitor (team or individual) does not play all the other competitors.
-Competitors meet one-on-one in each round and are paired using a set of rules designed to ensure that each competitor plays opponents with a similar running score, but does not play the same opponent more than once.
+A Swiss-system tournament is a competition format in which contestants are paired using rules designed to ensure that each competitor plays opponents with a similar running score without playing the same opponent more than once.
+Match pairing for each round is done after the previous round has ended and depends on its results.
 The winner is the competitor with the highest aggregate points earned in all rounds.
 With an even number of participants, all competitors play in each round.
+It contrasts with an elimination tournament, where not all participants play in later rounds, as well as with round-robin tournaments, where each competitor plays every possible opponent.